chromium/chromium/docs/testing/web_test_expectations.md

 2. Trigger try jobs by running `blink_tool.py rebaseline-cl`.
 This should trigger jobs on [tryserver.blink](https://ci.chromium.org/p/chromium/g/tryserver.blink/builders).
-   In addition, this will also trigger the CQ try builders that run blink web tests. linux-rel, mac-rel and win-rel.
 3. Wait for all try jobs to finish.
 4. Run `blink_tool.py rebaseline-cl` again to fetch new baselines.
-   By default, this will download new baselines for any failing tests in the blink try jobs and CQ try bots.
 5. Commit the new baselines and upload a new patch.

 This way, the new baselines can be reviewed along with the changes, which helps